RamonLiao/Blockchain_Specialization-UBSUNY/README.md

 # Disclaimer

 The assignment and solutions are only for reference purposes to support new learners who may get stuck in assignments.
 Learning is a long-term journey.
-Never give up and you will make it!
+Never give up and you will make it!!